awesome-css-group/awesome-css/README.md

 * [Milligram](http://milligram.io) - A minimalist CSS framework.
 * [Pure.css](http://purecss.io/) - A set of small, responsive CSS modules that you can use in every web project.
 * [Semantic UI](http://semantic-ui.com/) - Powerful framework that uses human-friendly HTML.
+* [Shorthand Framework](https://github.com/shorthandcss/shorthand) - Feature rich CSS framework for the new decade.
 * [Spectre.css](https://picturepan2.github.io/spectre/index.html) - A lightweight, responsive and modern CSS framework.
 * [Strawberry](https://github.com/jfet97/strawberry) - A set of common flexbox utilities focused on making your life easier and faster with nested flexboxes.
 * [Tachyons](http://tachyons.io/) - Functional CSS for humans.